almereyda/awesome-starred/README.md

 ## Objective-C

+- [Hitchhikers](https://github.com/aneelyelamanchili/Hitchhikers) - An on-demand application to allow ride sharing between users across longer distances than is feasible for common ride-sharing applications in today's market.
 - [libdime](https://github.com/lavabit/libdime) - The DIME resolver library and command line utilities.
 - [refugees](https://github.com/finngaida/refugees) - An app created for refugees and helpers in Hamburg for Jugend Hackt Nord 2015